MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ## Command Line

-The command line features allows you to send command lines directly to your device.
+The command line features allows you to run commands directly on your device.

-/*Duane, can you take a crack at this?
-I think this section might need more substance*/
+To enable this feature you have to set a registry key so that the app can run the commands.
+The first time you try to run a command you will see a link that allows you to set the registry key using a call to Windows Device Portal.
+Click the link to enable your device to run commands.

+Some commands require administrator access.
+For security purposes the app uses a non-admin account by default to run commands.
+If you need to run a command as an admin you can type "RunAsAdmin <your command>" in the command line prompt.

 ## Settings
 You'll be able to configure a number of settings here including Wi-Fi, Bluetooth, power options, and more.